Most couples come to me because they are having trouble due to:

 Feeling like your marriage or relationship is at risk can cause anxiety, anger and confusion.
 Most couples want to save their relationship but feel stuck or feel like running away.
 Couples therapy offers you a safe, structured setting to express yourself, be heard, and find real tools for communication, connection, and building the relationship.

-Monday through Saturday by appointment.
+Monday through Friday 10-6 by appointment only.
 Please call or email for availability.

 Please visit my Fees Tab.
 Please note I do not accept insurance other than the ComPsych EAP program.